eveseat/scripts/vagrant/README.md

 # Installation

-* Download eveseat/scripts `git clone git@github.com:eveseat/scripts.git`
+* Download eveseat/scripts `git clone https://github.com/eveseat/scripts.git`
 * `cd scripts/vagrant`
 * `vagrant up`.
-This will take some time since it's deploying a whole dev environnement with docker-compose.
+This will take some time since it's deploying a whole dev environment with docker-compose.
 * `vagrant ssh` to open an SSH connection to the machine.
 Working directory is:
-`/vagrant/vm-files/docker-compose-dev/` to execute all docker-comands.
+`/vagrant/vm-files/docker-compose-dev/` to execute all docker-commands.

 # Usage

 Connect to your SeAT instance by browsing to `http://192.168.33.100:8080`.
 (You can change the set ip in the vagrant file.)

-By Default, you will receive a synced folder inside your vagrant-folder called `vm-files`.
+By default, you will receive a synced folder inside your vagrant-folder called `vm-files`.
 You are able to route your IDE to this folder and work from there.
-If you whish to change the behavioud and sync a different folder you need to add the following into your `Vagrantfile`:

-`config.vm.synced_folder "{your/absolute/local/path}", "/vagrant/vm-files/docker-compose-dev/seat"`.

-# Woth noting
+# Worth noting

 * by using `vagrant up` vagrant will run `docker-compose up -d`